 - I’ve never tried any kind of oral medication for my rosacea as I don’t want to take tablets for the rest of my life.
 However, it’s not something I’ve ruled out.

-- I have been investigating laser treatment for rosacea for years and have seen some incredible results but it’s very pricey so I’ve been putting it off.
-However, I will hopefully be undergoing IPL at some point in 2019 and I’ll obviously take you all along with me to show the process and results.
+- I have been investigating laser treatment for rosacea for years and have seen some incredible results, along with some not-so-great results.
+It’s very pricey so I’ve been putting it off.
+If I ever decide to go ahead with it, I will of course take you along and blog the process.

 - Rosacea is a progressive condition, so over time it will get worse if untreated.
 Which is why it’s so important to be diagnosed and to regain control of your skin.
 As your skin becomes more stressed and prone to flare ups, the capillaries weaken which means they are more visible which results in permanent redness.